PufferFinance/website-docs/docs/faq.md

 > As preserving decentralization is our top priority, the minimum collateral requirement will start at 2 ETH for Puffer node operators.
 This lowers the barrier to entry for solo stakers, allowing for a robust and scalable permissionless node operator set.
 If the validator is using Puffer's anti-slasher, they can reduce this collateral requirement to 1 ETH.

-### 🐢 When will Puffer launch?
+### 🐢 When did Puffer launch?

-> Puffer is coming soon™️!

-### 🦞 Who runs Secure-Signer?

-> Nodes run Secure-Signer alongside their consensus client.
-Nodes could be anyone with compatible hardware and at least 1 ETH.
+> Puffer deployed on mainnet on 31th January 2024.

 ### 🦐 Can I get slashed if I go offline?